zzhangjii/learning-library/workshops/goldengate/LabGuide200.md

 ## Introduction

-This is the second of five GoldenGate Cloud Service labs, and covers the first use case - zero downtime migration and replication of data from a 11g Database on-premise to DBCS 12c Pluggable Dataabase.
+This is the second of five GoldenGate Cloud Service labs, and covers the first use case - zero downtime migration and replication of data from a 11g Database on-premise to DBCS 12c Pluggable Database.

 ![](images/100/i2.png)